jglev/emacs-org-mode-for-the-laity/README.md

 ### 2017-07-11

-Added `C-t` keybinding for buffer menu, and configured `tabbar-mode` to set all tabs as part of one group.
+- Added `C-t` keybinding for buffer menu
+- Configured `tabbar-mode` to set all tabs as part of one group
+- Customized the look of the tabbar.

 ### 2017-07-05